PolarGeospatialCenter/setsm_postprocessing_python/README.md

 No unfinished strip DEMs found to process, exiting
 ```

 Let's say that next we would like to create completely *unfiltered* strips (only doing the bare minimum crop to remove bad data around the edges of each scene).
+Recognize that our previous run has already done the brunt of the work to align the scenes for each strip during the iterative coregistration step.
+Instead of doing this intensive process over again (which should achieve the same results) we will use the `--meta-trans-dir` argument to pull the translation values from the "Mosaicking Alignment Statistics" section of the *meta.txt* files in the strip results folder of the previous run.
 We run the following command:

 ## batch_mask.py